beowulfey/pylinnaeo/README.md

 There is a lot I still want to do!
 Check out the "Issues" tab for stuff I know is broken.
 A quick list of features I want to add:

 * Currently only supports the Clustal Omega algorithm, and calls it even for just two sequences
-* Alignment order is not captured from ClustalO --> it just returns the input order, which is deceiving and confusing if you are used to the ClustalO website behavior
 * I want to add better drag-and-drop functionality, such as dragging a new sequence onto an alignment window, deleting sequences from an alignment, or rerranging the order (the former 2 would be non-destructive)
-* I want to add more color themes
+* I want to improve the color themes
 * I want to make a dark theme for the app itself
-* I want to incorporate a PDB viewer (long shot -- most likely difficult)
 * Residue annotations for marking comments and observations.

 #### How do I get set up? ####